 One of the women was Virginie Meyniel, a local politician allied with the governing center-right party, who said she just happened to be in the store and also happens to help oversee schools for her town, Vulaines-sur-Seine, 30 miles away.

-Inter raised questions, and the newspaper Libération had a detailed article on Wednesday headlined, “Supercherie au Supermarché,” or "Hoax at the Supermarket".
+The radio station France Inter raised questions, and the newspaper Libération had a detailed article on Wednesday headlined, “Supercherie au Supermarché,” or "Hoax at the Supermarket".
+It described how some of the women left the store together in a car after the minister left, without buying anything and leaving their school supplies in shopping baskets.

+The radio station France Inter raised questions, and the newspaper Libération had a detailed article on Wednesday headlined, “Supercherie au Supermarché,” or "Hoax at the Supermarket".
 It described how some of the women left the store together in a car after the minister left, without buying anything and leaving their school supplies in shopping baskets.

 The journalists said that the store was empty a half-hour before the officials arrived, and that 15 minutes before they came about a dozen women entered the store together.